andrewcooke/choochoo/docs/impulse.md

     This step transforms arbitrary Heart Rate values onto a scale that has some physiological basis.
 Zones are relative to FTHR (Functional Threshold Heart Rate).
-The values are comparabale between different people.
+The values are comparable between different people.

     The calculated zone is a floating point value, numerically equal